Abraham Lincoln Presidential Library Oral History Program

 People of Faith

 Go to Oral History Teacher Lesson Plans

 The oral histories presented here are the result of the hard work, commitment, and generosity of many people and organizations.
-We are especially thankful for the continuing support of the Abraham Lincoln Presidential Library Foundation and the tireless efforts of the Information Technology staff.
 Dedicated and talented volunteers have unselfishly offered their time and skills in conducting, transcribing, auditing, and editing the interviews.
 The ALPL Oral History program has been fortunate to receive several grants from public and private institutions.
 Our granting institutions include the Tawani Foundation of Chicago, Illinois, which supports the Veterans Remember project, and the Institute of Museum and Library Services, whose grant supported the Oral History of Illinois Agriculture project.
 The Springfield African-American History Foundation (SAAHF) transcriptions have been funded in part by an Illinois Humanities Council grant to the SAAHF.
 We are indebted to Dr. Cullom Davis, professor emeritus at the University of Illinois-Springfield, formerly Sangamon State University.
 A pioneer in the field of oral history and a former president of the Oral History Association, Davis is a mentor and informal advisor to the program.